 “Estrogen creates a veil of accommodation,” she writes, “designed to encourage grooming and attracting a mate, and then nurturing and nourishing our family members.
 Estrogen is all about giving to others: keeping our kids happy and our mates satisﬁed.
 When estrogen levels drop before our periods, that veil is lifted.
 We are no longer alluring and fertile; we are no longer so invested in the potential daddy sticking around.
 It’s time to clean house.
 During the rest of the month you put up with all kinds of bull that you won’t tolerate the week before your period.”

 Yes, PMS can actually be good for you and your life!
-The insights and effects of premenstrual syndrome can give you insight into your own values and needs.
+There are many surprising benefits of getting your period (especially if PMS symptoms actually start improving your relationship by requiring you and your boyfriend or husband to communicate and love better).
+The cognitive insights and emotional effects of premenstrual syndrome can give you insight into your own values and needs.
 If you’re dealing with the same relationship problems all the time – and you keep blaming it on PMS – maybe you need to re-evaluate something about your boyfriend, husband, or life.

-“PMS is a time of psychological inventory, to take stock and make sure you are where you want to be in your life,” writes Dr Holland.
+“PMS is a time of psychological inventory, to take stock and make sure you are where you want to be in your life [and relationship!],” writes Dr Holland.
 “Every cycle is an opportunity for a fresh start, to make your life over the way you want it.
 Pay attention to that critical eye, to those judgmental thoughts [that come with PMS and ‘cause’ problems in your relationships].
-They are probably more valid than you’d like to believe, and I bet they’re actionable, too.
+They are probably more valid than you’d like to believe, and I bet they’re actionable, too.”

 Dr Holland adds that every month, when your body prepares for a possible pregnancy, your progesterone levels are building and causing a smaller form of nesting.
 Toward the end of this cycle, you might feel unhappy or dissatisfied with your environment because it’s possibly not right or good for a baby.
 So, maybe those “relationship problems” caused by PMS are really your instincts telling you that your home or environment isn’t quite right for a baby…yet.